Kyle Feldt

-Kyle Feldt (born 9 February 1992) is an Australian professional rugby league footballer who plays as a er for the North Queensland Cowboys in the NRL.
+Kyle Feldt (born 9 February 1992) is an Australian professional rugby league footballer who plays as a er for St Helens in the Super League.

 Feldt has played for the Prime Minister's XIII, and was a member of the Cowboys' 2015 NRL Grand Final and 2016 World Club Challenge winning sides.

 Background

-Feldt was born and raised in Townsville, Queensland, Australia and is of Norwegian descent.
+Feldt was born and raised in Townsville, Queensland, Australia.
+He grew up playing rugby union and was pursued by the Brumbies.